Simple Steps To Properly and Safely Use A Handheld Massage Gun

 So you recently bought a massage gun because you heard it can help with muscle aches and pains.
 It’s just a massager so there’s not much to know to get started right?

-Massage Gun Basics: Basic steps on how to use a massage gun
+Massage Gun Basics: Steps on how to use a massage gun

 How Long Should You Use A Massage Gun?